October 1, 2025

 Taking Your Time Does Not Mean It is Not Happening

-As a result of this tiny continuous effort, I was able to launch the beginning of my e-commerce shop called Pixel Mart.
-Finally get around to redesigning this newsletter along with getting ready to launch The Portfolio Squeeze and Beefy Briefs newsletters as well.
+As a result of this tiny continuous effort, I launched my e-commerce shop Pixel Mart, redesigned this newsletter, and prepared to launch The Portfolio Squeeze and Beefy Briefs.

 PS.
-Thank you everyone who took the time to share their feedback with me on the survey.
-What do you think of this first edition of the new Creative Juice newsletter redesign?
+Thank you to everyone who shared feedback via the survey.
+What do you think of this first edition of the new Creative Juice redesign?

 If you would like Creative Juice sent directly to your inbox every Monday, you can subscribe here.